01. Academic writing with Quarto

 and is formatted using the BibTeX format.
 BibTeX is a reference syntax that is commonly used in academia.

-Let’s take a look at a sample file, bibliography.bib
+Let’s take a look at a snippet of a sample file, bibliography.bib

-In this file, we can see that the reference is for a manual entry with @Manual
+In this file, we can see that the reference is for an entry with the type @Manual

 .
 The type of entry will change what fields are relevant and/ or required.
 In this entry, we have the cite key R-dplyr